-Each year, 11,000 men die from prostate cancer in the UK.
+Each year, 400,000 men are living with prostate cancer in the UK.
 Men over 50 are more at risk, as are those with a family history of prostate or breast cancer.

 Prostate cancer which is diagnosed promptly and is restricted to the prostate gland has a better chance of successful treatment.

 Prostate cancer: what are the symptoms?

 Unfortunately, most men will have no symptoms that the cancer is developing.
 A growing tumour does not press against anything to cause pain so the the disease may be silent for years before diagnosis.

 However, in some cases, men may experience:

 Pain - some might find it difficult to get an erection or experience pain on ejaculation.
 Some might develop pains in their back or hips.

-Difficulty during urination - this can be things such as pain during urination, seeing blood in your urine or an increased need to go, especially at night.
+Difficulty with or a change during urination - this can be things such as pain during urination, seeing blood in your urine or an increased need to go, especially at night.
 You may also experience an altered urinary flow rate.

 For those who go to the GP with symptoms, tests usually include a PSA (prostate-specific antigen) blood test and a DRE (digital rectal examination), which involves the doctor examining the prostate by inserting a gloved finger into the rectum.